The Crosley Cuiser is the best-selling portable turntable on the market. The reason for that is the small, lightweight and elegant suitcase design.

 All three of these record players are suitcase style and they are similarly priced.
 Amazon sometimes has sales on these units, so any one of them could be the cheapest at any given time.
 All three also play vinyl records at different speeds and they have built-in speakers.

-The Cruiser II is the most portable by far, mainly due to its ability to run off AA batteries.
 The 1byone is about the same size and only slightly heavier.
 The Archer is much larger and weighs almost three times as much as the other two.
 It is still quite portable, due to the suitcase design, but you’ll definitely notice the difference in weight.

 One reason for the added size and weight is improved speakers.
 While the Archer can’t match high-end speakers, its built-in stereo speakers sound much better than those in the Crosley and 1byone models, with the Cruiser speakers being the worst of the three.
 All three have RCA jacks, though, so you can easily connect external speakers.

-The 1byone and the Archer both come in two different colors, while the Crosley gives you ten colors to choose from and even a few unique designs.
+The 1byone and the Archer both come in two different colors, while the Crosley gives you 22 colors to choose from and even a few unique designs.
 Note that the price varies slightly between colors.

 But you do sacrifice sound quality for that portability.
-If quality is more important to you, then the Electrohome Archer is easily the best choice.
+If quality is more important to you, then the Electrohome Archer is easily the better choice.
 It is still portable enough, despite the size and weight, and is built with better quality components all around.